dadkins20/aws-robomaker-deepracer/README.md

 ## Requirements

+- Python 3 (install modules through pip: `- python3 -m pip install tensorflow==1.15.2 rl_coach intel_tensorflow==2.01 boto3`)
 - ROS Kinetic / Melodic - To run the simulation locally.
 Other distributions of ROS may work, however they have not been tested
-- Gazebo - To run the simulation locally
+- Gazebo - To run the simulation locally (you may need this URL to fix GPG error: https://askubuntu.com/questions/611221/gpg-error-http-packages-osrfoundation-org)
 - An AWS S3 bucket (optional) - To store the trained reinforcement learning model
 - AWS RoboMaker (optional) - To run the simulation and to deploy the trained model to the robot

-## AWS Account Setup
+## AWS Account Setup (If you plan to store models in S3)

 ### AWS Credentials
 You will need to create an AWS Account and configure the credentials to be able to communicate with AWS services.
 You may find [AWS Configuration and Credential Files](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html) helpful.

 ### AWS Permissions